-Using cloud storage, where a service provider stores your data on their infrastructure (which is a collection of hardware and software) means your information is physically separate from your location.
+Using Cloud storage, where a service provider stores your data on their infrastructure (which is a collection of hardware and software) means that your information is physically separate from your location.
 Service providers can supply your organisation with data storage and web services without you needing to invest in expensive hardware.
 Most providers offer small businesses a limited amount of storage space for free and larger storage capacity for minimal costs.

-Read the National Cyber Security Centre’s (NCSC) cloud security guidance collection alongside their Small Business Guide Step 1.
-To help you decide if a cloud service is secure enough to handle your data.
+Read the National Cyber Security Centre’s (NCSC) Cloud security guidance collection alongside their Small Business Guide Step 1 to help you decide if a Cloud service is secure enough to handle your data.

 Back up your data as part of your everyday business tasks

 Backing up data is not as time-consuming as you may think.
-Most network or cloud storage solutions can be configured to back up your data automatically.
+Most network or Cloud storage solutions can be configured to back up your data automatically.
 This saves you time and ensures you have the latest versions of your files.
 You should set automated backup periods that work for your business.